Sports Physical Therapy Residency

 What I like about Baltimore: Baltimore is my hometown, so I love it for that.
 It's a city with a deep history of excellence in art, academics and athletics, and I enjoy getting to be a part of its future.
 Oh, and you definitely can’t find a better crab cake anywhere in America outside of Baltimore.

-Undergraduate school: Ithaca College, B.S. in Clinical Health Studies
+Undergraduate school: Ithaca College, bachelor's of science in clinical health studies

 Graduate school: Ithaca College, Doctor of Physical Therapy